-Daniel Sims, MA
+Daniel Sims, PhD

 Daniel's clinical training took place at the Center for Intensive Treatment of Personality Disorders at Mount Sinai West, Mount Sinai Beth Israel, and the Brooklyn College Counseling Center.
 His pre-doctoral internship was completed at Kings County Hospital.

-Daniel is completing his doctorate at the Derner School of Advanced Psychological Studies at Adelphi University.
+Daniel completed his doctorate at the Derner School of Advanced Psychological Studies at Adelphi University.
 His research focuses on self-disclosure and the interpersonal dynamics of privacy and withholding.
 He has also presented research on nonverbal communication in mother and infant relationships and attachment theory.
 In the fall, he will also be an adjunct professor in the Mental Health Counseling Master’s program at SUNY Old Westbury.
 He earned his Master’s of Art in Clinical Psychology from Adelphi University and his Bachelor of Arts from Amherst College.